rcatoen/multistatetogglebutton/README.md

 Multi State Toggle Button
 =========================

-A simple multi-state toggle button for Android.
+A simple multi-state toggle button for Android forked from jhonora.

+I have updated the appearance to match more of a google material design look.

 ![Example](img/example1.png)